HassiumTeam/Hassium/docs/Standards.md

 ```

 When you are making a function call, there should be no space between the function
-name and the opening parentheses ( like so:
+name and the opening parenthesis `(` like so:
 ```
 print("Hello, World!");
 ```

 Also in functions where you are specifying multiple arguments there should be a space
-after the comma that seperates the arguments:
+after the comma that separates the arguments:
 ```
 strcat("Hello", "there");
 ```

 When creating an if statement or while loop, have a space between the keyword and the
-opening parentheses:
+opening parenthesis:
 ```
 if (x > 4) {
 	print("x is greater than 4");